The Way It Is (Bruce Hornsby album)

-The Way It Is is Bruce Hornsby and the Range's debut album, released by RCA Records in 1986.
-Led by its hit title track, the album went on to achieve multi-platinum status and helped the group to win the Grammy Award for Best New Artist.
-Other hits from the album include "Mandolin Rain" and "Every Little Kiss".
-Huey Lewis features on harmonica and vocals on "Down the Road Tonight".
-Lewis also co-produced the song, along with the tracks "The Long Race" and "The River Runs Low".
+The Way It Is is the debut album by Bruce Hornsby and the Range, released by RCA Records in 1986.
+Led by its hit title track, the album achieved multi-platinum status and contributed to the group winning the Grammy Award for Best New Artist.
+Other notable tracks from the album include "Mandolin Rain" and "Every Little Kiss".
+Huey Lewis appears on harmonica and provides vocals on "Down the Road Tonight."
+Lewis also co-produced this track, along with "The Long Race" and "The River Runs Low."

 Releases

 The original release of the album featured an impressionistic photograph on the cover of Bruce Hornsby playing an accordion.
-It was originally targeted at the New Age music market and featured slightly different versions of the songs "Down the Road Tonight" and "The River Runs Low."
+It was initially aimed at the New Age music market and included slightly different versions of the songs "Down the Road Tonight" and "The River Runs Low."

-Once the album's tracks started to receive regular airplay on Pop music stations in late 1986, the album was remixed and was re-released with a new sepia-toned cover featuring a photo of the band superimposed over a photo of the Chesapeake Bay Bridge-Tunnel in Virginia.
+As the album's tracks began to receive regular airplay on pop music stations in late 1986, it was remixed and subsequently re-released with a new sepia-toned cover featuring a photograph of the band superimposed over an image of the Chesapeake Bay Bridge–Tunnel in Virginia.

 Track listing

-Tracks 2 and 5 written by Bruce Hornsby; all other songs written by Bruce Hornsby and John Hornsby.
-Track times are for the current release of the album.
-The opening of "Every Little Kiss" features an extended quotation from the opening of Movement III, The Alcotts, from Charles Ives's Piano Sonata No. 2.
+The track times listed are for the current release of the album.
+The opening of "Every Little Kiss" features an extended quotation from the beginning of Movement III, The Alcotts, from Charles Ives's Piano Sonata No. 2.

-Live: The Way It Is Tour 1986-87 track listing
+Live: The Way It Is Tour 1986–87

 Produced by DIR Broadcasting for the King Biscuit Flower Hour.
 Recorded live at The Ritz, New York City, February 2, 1987 by Effanel Music.